 This role is for an experienced designer or architect to help develop community design projects alongside the ĀKAU team and taitamariki that we engage with.
 The successful person will have a high-level of design conceptualisation and the ability to deliver a variety of projects through to a completed tangible outcome.
 Within this role the successful person will also be required to tautoko and upskill less experienced members of the team, as well as contribute the ĀKAU kaupapa as required.

-We engage taitamariki in the design of our projects, this designer will need to be passionate about developing taitamariki concepts through to completion.
+We engage taitamariki in the design of our projects so as a designer you will need to be passionate about developing taitamariki concepts through to completion.
 We see this as a mutually beneficial process where we learn from each other for the benefit of the kaupapa!
-As well as developing great concepts the designer will also need to:
+Other design objectives include:

 • Project Manage a range of projects